viet34tqc/notebook/nextjs.md

 - Not good for SEO because Google bot cannot crawl any data at first load because it can only sees a div
 - High Initial load time because of JS bundle, then we need to run that JS, call API to get data...

-### Static-site generation (Pre-rendering using NextJS)
+### Static-site generation

-The HTML is generated at build time and is reused for each request.
-This is the default rendering method of NextJS.
+This is one of two pre-rendering methods.
+Pre-rendering is the default mechanism for rendering page in NextJS The HTML is generated at build time and is reused for each request.

 - Initial Load: Server serves initial HTML and that's displayed on the initial load which leads to faster TTFB
 - JS Loaded